-As a key and smart capital, trust-building and confidence-building along with other organizational capitals have played an essential role in the convergence of societies and their national development in recent decades.
-Considering the emphasis given to the importance of service-oriented organizations in recent years, this development has found great importance in of stakeholders and decision-makers in service organizations to the dimensions of trust and assumptions of human resources, which has resulted in the modeling in the coordination of service organizations investigated in this study.
+As a key and smart capital, trust-building and confidence-building along with organizational capitals have played an essential role in the convergence of societies and their development national recent decades. in Considering the emphasis given to the importance of service-oriented organizations in recent years, this development has found great importance in the field of risk management and maintenance of health. service-oriented peace and In especially the Red Crescent organizations, Society, volunteers, members, and beneficiaries in various functional and social fields have come to the conclusion that paying attention to employees and a trust-oriented policy is one of the strategic priorities for sustainable survival based on the assumptions of human resources.